started investing in 1977. I wrote my first book ("Commission-Free Investing") in 1996 about

 retirement?”.
 I replied, “Let me check”.
 Nothing happened for a few weeks.
-That is because I could not find much about mathematics of retirement.
+That is because I could not find much about the mathematics of retirement.
 Most experts then were recommending investing all in stocks.
 All have been touting the “miracle” of asset allocation.
 So, when she asked me a second time if we have enough savings for retirement, I realized that I had to come up with an answer.

 I came across two sources that made sense to me: 1.
 Mr. William Bernstein’s